 The Essential Element to Any Enterprise Initiative

 Enterprise integration frameworks (taxonomy frameworks with domain models) are essential in today’s fast moving world.
 This approach allows the organization to switch out technology that is not meeting the needs of business more quickly, rather than being tied into complex and proprietary approaches.
-It can be applied to product lifecycle management, product information management, content integration, search based applications, unified information access, portal applications, multi-purpose broad-based platforms like SharePoint, digital asset management, ecommerce, rights management, records management and security and privacy management.
+It can be applied to product lifecycle management, product information management, content integration, search based applications, unified information access, portal applications, multi-purpose broad-based platforms like content management, PIM, digital asset management, ecommerce, rights management, records management and security and privacy management.
 In each of these cases, a unified framework that transcends individual application architectures becomes a key enterprise asset.